Convex Formulation of the Maritime Fleet Size and Mix Problem Considering Battery Electric Ships: Physics-based ship design extension

 where $\sigma^\text{perm}$ is the permissible normal stress.
 The quantity $Z^\text{deck}$ is a monomial expression for the deck section modulus, which relates the applied moment to the maximum bending stress.
 It depends on the midship cross-section and is derived in \ref{sec:sec_modulus}.

 The still water shear force at the longitudinal coordinate $y$ is obtained from the relation $V^\text{sw}(y)=dM^\text{sw}(y)/dy$.
 The wave-induced shear force is

 where the value of the coefficient $\varphi_V\in[-0.92,1]$ varies along the length of the hull.
-Classification rules give it for both positive and negative shear forces.
+Classification rules are given for both positive and negative shear forces.
 By taking the still water shear force, and adding to it the contribution from waves, we find the net design shear force $V^\text{des} = \lvert V^\text{sw} \lvert + \lvert V^\text{wv} \rvert$ located at $y=0.3L$.
 The corresponding stress limit constraint is

 Here $\tau^\text{perm}$ is the permissible shear stress.
 The vertical shear force is mapped to the maximum shear stress response via the quantity $q_\text{NA}^\text{sp}$, which is a monomial expression for the shear flow at the neutral axis of the side plating.
 It is derived in \ref{sec:shear_flow}.